backstage/backstage/.changeset/unlucky-cherries-rush.md

 '@backstage/plugin-scaffolder': patch
 ---

-Implement forwarding of additional props from the EntityPicker autocomplete to the VirtualizedListbox outer element.
-This fixes an accessibility issue where you are unable to use the arrow keys to navigate the dropdown
+Fixed an accessibility issue where you were unable to use the arrow keys to navigate the `EntityPicker` field dropdown, and other fields that are derived from it.